michelle-morin/forest-explorer/planning/work.md

 * 2pm-5pm - decided to incorporate trails in washington park and the hoyt arboretum; spent the remainder of the day generating database entries and geojson data for each of these trails.

 * 6:10pm - finalized geojson data for new trail segments and now starting to create db entries for each new segment.

+* 9:40pm - finished about 1/2 of remaining data seeding.